julia-users-nz/julia-users-nz.github.io/README.md

 REVIVING Julia Users NZ meetups!
 - **Julia NZ Meetup #6:** Tuesday, **30 June 2026**, from 6pm at University of Auckland, Science Centre, building 303, room 610:
+  - Meet at 6pm for introductions
-- Introductions and Talks from 6:30pm followed by
+  - Short talks from 6:30pm followed by
   - Networking over food

+Please RSVP to Elke (Elke.Pahl@auckland.ac.nz) for catering purposes.
+Please also let her know if you are interested in giving a brief (5-10 minute) presentation on your Julia project.

 For past events, see [previous meetups](#previous-meetups).